 Svetlana Druzhinina, Soviet – Russian actress

-Since 1994 Svetlana Druzhinina has been working on historical-adventure TV series, based on real Russian history -The Mysteries Of The Palace Coups.
+Since 1994 Druzhinina has been working on historical-adventure TV series, based on real Russian history -The Mysteries Of The Palace Coups.

 Famous cinematographer Anatoly Mukasey is Druzhinina’s husband.
 By the way, he filmed most Svetlana’s TV projects.

 Svetlana and Anatoly met each other at the institute volleyball court.
 They were both team captains so they were nicknamed Two Captains.
 In 2013 the couple celebrated the 55th anniversary of marriage.

 Their eldest son Anatoly Mukasey died in 1978.